 Downtown Vancouver Osteopathic Clinic

-Osteopathy and Osteopathic medicine focuses on the diagnosis, treatment, prevention and rehabilitation of musculoskeletal disorders and the effects of these on patients’ general health.
+Osteopathy focuses on the assessment, treatment, prevention and rehabilitation of musculoskeletal disorders and the effects of these on patients’ general health.

-Using many of the diagnostic procedures applied in conventional medical assessment, our downtown Vancouver Osteopathic practitioner seek to restore the optimal functioning of the body, where possible, without the use of drugs or surgery.
-Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and Osteopathic care focuses on strengthening the musculoskeletal systems to treat existing conditions and to prevent illness.
+Our downtown Vancouver Osteopathic practitioners seek to restore the optimal functioning of the body.
+Osteopathy is based on the principle that the body has an intrinsic ability to heal itself, and Osteopathic care focuses on strengthening the musculoskeletal systems to address existing conditions and to prevent illness.

 Osteopathic practitioners have a patient-centered approach to health and well being which means that they consider symptoms in the context of the patient’s full medical history as well as their lifestyle and personal circumstances.
 This holistic approach ensures that all treatment is tailored to the individual patient.